gleb-shtengel/FIB-SEM/README.md

     Methods
     -------
     print_header()
-        Prints a formatted content of the file header display_images()
+        Prints a formatted content of the file header. display_images()
         Display auto-scaled detector images without saving the figure into the file. save_images_jpeg(**kwargs)